arcus/education_modules/_module_templates/template_standard.md

 If more than half of the content is embedded or linked to, then use the wrapper module template instead.

 To see how to use this **standard module** template, you'll need to look at this file in its [raw format](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/template_standard.md).
-To see what it looks like rendered via LiaScript, [click here](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/template_standard.md) or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".
+If you prefer, you can see what it looks like [rendered via LiaScript](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/template_standard.md).
+To create  or go to [https://liascript.github.io/](https://liascript.github.io/) and paste the link to the **raw** file into the box on that page and click "load course".
 This template is **not** a great example of what a real module should look like, though.
 To see what real modules look like, see [our list of completed modules](https://arcus.github.io/education_modules/list_of_modules).
 If this is your first time writing a module, be sure to check out our [contributors guide](https://github.com/arcus/education_modules/blob/main/CONTRIBUTING) before you get started.